1

 /**

-* all elements and returns a flat array.
+* returns a flat array.
+All input iterables are consumed eagerly.

 *